 Our Safeguarding Statement

-Public Services Training acknowledges the duty of care to safeguard and promote the welfare of our staff and training participants along with members of the wider community including; children, young people and vulnerable adults.
+Safeguarding Children Training acknowledges the duty of care to safeguard and promote the welfare of our staff and training participants along with members of the wider community including children, young people and vulnerable adults.
 We are committed to ensuring our safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice.

 We acknowledge that children and adults can be vulnerable to abuse and we accept the responsibility to take reasonable and appropriate steps to safeguard their welfare.
 As part of our safeguarding practice we will:

-- Prevent the employment/deployment of unsuitable individuals by undertaking safeguarding checks on all staff and volunteers.
+• Prevent the employment/deployment of unsuitable individuals by undertaking safeguarding checks on all staff, associates and volunteers.